turran/ender/README.md

 FAQ
 ===
-+ Q: Is ender an OO for C?
-  A: No, it is not.
++ Is ender an OO for C?
+No, it is not.
 It lets you describe a library that uses any OO system for C (GLib, EO, Enesim Object, your own custom, etc)